WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 The [Robot Operating System (ROS)](https://www.ros.org/) is a major tool in the area of robotics.
 We use [ROS 2](https://docs.ros.org/en/galactic/) and for the remainder of this document, it is assumed you have a solid background with ROS related topics.
 This includes, but is not limited to, topics, nodes, messages, publishers, and subscribers.
 If any of this doesn't make sense, please refer to the [ROS tutorials](https://docs.ros.org/en/galactic/Tutorials.html).

-We have also created an easy to setup ROS environment using [Docker](#docker) called [wa_ros_tutorial](https://github.com/WisconsinAutonomous/wa_ros_tutorial).
+We have also created an easy to setup ROS environment for learning ROS using [Docker](#docker) called [wa\_ros\_tutorial](https://github.com/WisconsinAutonomous/wa_ros_tutorial).
 There are instructions there on how to set it up.

 ## Docker

 Additionally, [Docker](https://www.docker.com/) is used to mitigate setup headaches.
-Please research Docker to understand what it is exactly.
-Detailed instructions will be provided on how to use it.
+Docker related background is out of the scope of this article, so please research it yourself to get a better understanding of what Docker really is.
+You _can_, in theory, get through this entire tutorial without understanding what Docker is, but that doesn't help you learn things, right?

 ## Repository Structure

-Each control stack used by Wisconsin Autonomous should be structured as follows.
+Each control stack used by Wisconsin Autonomous should be structured as follows:

 ```
 REPO
-├── .avtoolbox.yml
+├── .atk.yml
 ├── docker/             # Dockerfiles
 ├── docs/               # Documentation/tutorials specific to this repo
 ├── misc/               # Miscellaneous scripts and resources